Aveek-Saha/TwitterFakeNet/README.md

 ## Dataset
 To build a classification model that would find patterns in ego networks to detect verified users that share predominantly fake news, a dataset containing edges between users and a database of tweets and retweets that have been manually classified as real or fake is required.
 Such a dataset does not exist already, but it can be generated.

-### 1. nucoll
+### 1. Nucoll
-[nucoll](https://github.com/jdevoo/nucoll) is a command line tool used to retrieve data from Twitter.
+[Nucoll](https://github.com/jdevoo/nucoll) is a command line tool used to retrieve data from Twitter.
 Using nucoll, we can generate a list of all users that a user follows, and then generate a follower graph from this data.

 Once `nucoll` is done getting the list of users that @verified follows, it generates a `<username>.dat` file containing information about every user in that list.
 The important information downloaded is-
 - User ID- a unique identifier for the user